ClojureBridge/drawing/curriculum/first-program.md

    )
 ```

-In order to create a drawing (or sketch in quil lingo) with quil, you have to define the `setup`, `draw`, and `sketch` functions. `setup` is where you set the stage for your drawing. `draw` happens repeatedly, so that is where the action of your drawing happens. `sketch` is the stage itself.
+In order to create a drawing (or sketch in Quil lingo) with Quil, you have to define the `setup`, `draw`, and `sketch` functions. `setup` is where you set the stage for your drawing. `draw` happens repeatedly, so that is where the action of your drawing happens. `sketch` is the stage itself.
 Let's define these functions together, and you will see what they do.

 In Light Table, in the lines.clj file, add the following after the closing parenthesis of the ns statement from before.